Stan Musial: 1946–1949

 Anticipating life after his baseball career, Musial began the first of several business partnerships with Julius "Biggie" Garagnani in January 1949, opening "Stan Musial & Biggie's" restaurant.

-He approached the 1949 season with the intent to try to hit more home runs, stating he had hit 39 the previous season "without trying".
+Musial approached the 1949 season with the intent to try to hit more home runs, stating he had hit 39 the previous season "without trying".
 His new focus on hitting for power backfired, as pitchers began using the outside part of the plate to induce him to ground out to the first or second baseman.
-Musial soon stopped focusing on hitting home runs and resumed his consistent offensive production by the end of May.
+Musial soon stopped focusing on hitting home runs, and resumed his consistent offensive production by the end of May.
 He received his sixth consecutive All-Star player selection and finished the season leading the NL in hits (207) while playing in every game.
-However, the Cardinals, with 96 wins, finished one game behind the Dodgers.
+However, the 96-win Cardinals finished one game behind the Dodgers.

 In the late 1940s, when baseball was slowly becoming integrated, Musial—along with his roommate Red Schoendienst—would be lauded by newcomers such as Dodgers' pitcher Don Newcombe for their tolerance.
 "They never...had the need to sit in the dugout and call a black guy a bunch of names", Newcombe said, "because he was trying to change the game and make it what it should have been in the first place, a game for all people."